-Scrapping Article 370 and the road ahead in J&K, in the words of a Kashmir Pandit
+Scrapping Article 370 and the road ahead in J&K, in the words of a Kashmiri Pandit

-5th of August will be the day long to be cherished as a day which made and changed the course of History in modern India.
-It came as a shock and disbelief to nearly all when the Home Minister thundered that 370 has to go and then the Jammu and Kashmir re organisation bill....with the silver line of the creation of two union territories namely Ladakh and J&K
+Jammu, 08 August: 5th of August will be the day long to be cherished as a day which made and changed the course of History in modern India.
+It came as a shock and disbelief to nearly all when the Home Minister thundered that 370 has to go and then the Jammu and Kashmir re organisation bill....with the silver line of the creation of two union territories namely Ladakh and J&K.

 Many years back during the famous Indira-Shiekh accord, when Pt.
-D P Dhar was asked about 1953 status for J&K , he smartly replied "Clocks never turn back"
+D P Dhar was asked about 1953 status for J&K, he smartly replied "Clocks never turn back".

 The term which he might have used unwittingly could be the guiding principle for way forward in solving the problem of the Union territory of Jammu and Kashmir.